 WHAT WILL MAKE YOU MISS STARBUCKS IN ROME

-Breakfast at a café IN Rome (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
+Breakfast at a café in Rome (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
 This is the most shocking part for newcomers to Rome, as you’ve seen in the well-known travel movie with Julia Roberts, in the Rome café scene.
 If you are you a newcomer in Rome?
-You might be interested in this article about the best day-trips from Rome, or in how to see Rome in a day.
+You might be interested in these articles:

 BEST CAFES TO CHILL OUT AND SPEND THE AFTERNOON IN A CITY THAT INVITES YOU TO GOBBLE AND GO